IMPLEMENTING EMDR THERAPY: REFLECTIONS AFTER TRAINING WITH FRANCINE SHAPIRO

-A few years back I had the privilege of spending several days training with Francine Shapiro at Sea Ranch, California along with other trainers-in-training for EMDR Trauma Recovery/HAP.
-Roy Kiessling of EMDR Consulting Basic training (which I now teach) recommended me for this experience.
+Some years ago, I had the distinct privilege of spending several days training with Francine Shapiro at Sea Ranch, California along with other trainers-in-training for EMDR Trauma Recovery/HAP.
+Roy Kiessling of EMDR Consulting was an EMDR HAP trainer at the time and recommended me for this experience.
 Nerve wracking and exhiliarating all at the same time, I greatly benefitted from learning from her as well as other expert EMDR clinician educators in the field.

 Several of the trainers in training were active military.
 These fine men were able to share the wonderful work they are doing with EMDR to change the lives of so many who suffer with PTSD.
 Not surprisingly, they often find unprocessed adverse childhood memories as the foundation for later development of trauma symptoms in the military.